temitope-israel/task-list-tm/README.md

 ## This is a simple task list app that allows you to add tasks, filter, clear and delete tasks.

-## I used HTML, JavaScript and Materialize for this task list project.
+## For this project, I used HTML, Plain JavaScript and Materialize (for styling).